Thomas Hellyer (architect)

 Thomas Hellyer (1811–18 March 1894) was an English architect of the mid-Victorian era.
-He was based on the Isle of Wight and was "the leading Island-based architect of the period", but his works can also be found on the mainland—principally in Hampshire—but also further afield.
-Described by Pevsner as a "very individualistic" and "remarkable" architect, his output included churches, houses, schools and hospitals across the island, during a period of rapid urban development.
+He was based on the Isle of Wight and was "the leading Island-based architect of the period."
+His works can also be found on the mainland—principally in Hampshire, but also further afield.
+Described by Pevsner as a "very individualistic" and "remarkable" architect, his output included churches, houses, schools and hospitals across the island, built during a period of rapid urban development.
 Many of his buildings have listed status and he "made important contributions to the appearance of the city" of Portsmouth through his extensive work in the area.

 Biography

 Thomas Hellyer was born in Emsworth, a Hampshire village close to the Sussex border, in 1811.
 He was married to Harriet, originally from Portsea, and they had one daughter, also called Harriet.
 His wife predeceased him.

 Much of Hellyer's early architectural work involved church design and restoration on the Isle of Wight, where he was active as an architect by 1839.
 Ryde's rapid growth in the early to mid-nineteenth century led to suburban expansion, and between 1841 and 1843 Hellyer worked on the design of a new church dedicated to St. John to serve the eastern suburbs of Oakfield, Elmfield and St John's Park.
 The cruciform church was extended with south and north aisles in 1864 and 1879, again to Hellyer's design.
 He also worked on the design of the St. John's Park estate over several years from 1854.
 Hellyer designed the layout of the roads and central open space in the high-class suburb surrounding the church; he also may have worked on some of the villas surrounding the park.